Search

 - Collections - Artifact

-- Portrait of a Woman, circa 1860 - Ambrotypes (meaning, "imperishable pictures") were popular in the mid-1850s through the 1860s.
+- Older Woman in Plain Dress and Day Cap, circa 1865 - Ambrotypes (meaning, "imperishable pictures") were popular in the mid-1850s through the 1860s.
 Glass plates coated with photosensitive collodion were exposed in cameras while wet.
 The resulting image on glass, backed with black material, appeared as a photographic positive.
 Ambrotypes replaced daguerrotypes as an affordable and convenient alternative; however, improvements in photographic processes soon led to widespread adoption of the tintype.

 - circa 1860